Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 Change t form number of five year periods to years.
 Add to initial time starting at (2015).

 *Q.2.
-Extra activity* Construct a table comparing expected time for R0: (1000, 2500, 5000, and 10,000).
-Construct a second table where t is number of two year periods instead of five)
+Extra activity* Construct a table comparing expected time for R: (1000, 2500, 5000, and 10,000).
+Construct a second table where t is number of two year periods instead of five.

 ## (Q3) (Nature + Nurture) or (Fab a Family) (20 pts)